 \subsection{Conventional approaches}

-HCR field is studied extensively for more than five decades \cite{Granlund1972,Duerr1980,Lam1988,Lecun1998,Bhattacharya2005,Das2012,Acharya2015,Singh2016b,Sarkhel2017,Lincy2021}.
-Earlier, the focus of research was mainly on developing feature extraction techniques and applying different classification techniques.FE is the process of finding key features which can distinguish different classes correctly, and is a critical factor for the performance of machine learning models.
-FE can be further broadly classified into statistical and structural FE techniques.
-Statistical FE considers features based on pixels distribution in an image, e.g., histograms, zoning and moments etc. But structural FE techniques consider features based on the structure of characters, such as loops, intersections and number of end-points etc. On the other hand, classification techniques are machine learning tools which actually learn to classify/recognise a script from a given dataset.
+HCR field has been studied extensively for more than five decades \cite{Granlund1972,Duerr1980,Lam1988,Lecun1998,Bhattacharya2005,Das2012,Acharya2015,Singh2016b,Sarkhel2017,Lincy2021,singh2023indic,muthureka2023improved,prijatelj2023novelty}.
+Earlier, the focus of research was mainly on developing feature extraction techniques and applying different classification techniques for recognition.
+Feature extraction is the process of finding key features which can distinguish different classes correctly and is a critical factor for the performance of machine learning models.
+Feature extraction can be further broadly classified into statistical and structural feature extraction techniques.
+Statistical feature extraction considers features based on pixel distribution in an image, e.g., histograms, zoning and moments.
+But structural feature extraction techniques consider features based on the structure of characters, such as loops, intersections, and number of endpoints.
+On the other hand, classification techniques are machine learning tools which learn to classify/recognize a script from a given feature/dataset.
 For example, SVM (for more details refer to \cite{Chauhan2019}), k-NN and MLP are the most widely used classifiers in the conventional approaches \cite{Das2012,Das2012b,Das2014,Hijam2021,Roy2017,Gupta2019}.
-Few representative conventional approaches are discussed below.
+A few representative conventional approaches are discussed below.